 Our teams provide lifesaving care to people injured in the outbreaks of violence, in addition to treating patients suffering the long-term effects of war, such as mental health, malnutrition and difficulties in accessing essential services, such as mother and childcare.
 We also respond to disease outbreaks including for measles, cholera and diphtheria.

-Our activities in 2021 in Yemen
+Our activities in 2022 in Yemen

-Data and information from the International Activity Report 2021.
+Data and information from the International Activity Report 2022.

-Mother and child care
+Maternal and child care